-What are cacao nibs?Cocoa nibs are small pieces - i.e. crushed cocoa beans - that have a slightly bitter, chocolatey taste.
-There are roasted and unroasted nibs, the latter is commonly referred to as raw.
-Whether raw or roasted: Cocoa nibs are processed cocoa beans.
-After harvesting, the latter are dried, fermented and finally chopped into small, dark pieces – nibs.
+Cocoa nibs are small pieces - i.e. crushed cocoa beans - that have a slightly bitter, chocolatey taste.
+There are roasted and unroasted nibs, the latter of which is commonly referred to as raw.
+Regardless of whether they are raw or roasted: cocoa nibs are further processed cocoa beans.
+After harvesting, the latter are dried, fermented and finally crushed into small, dark pieces – nibs.

-What can you do with nibs?Fans of (pretty) dark chocolate quickly get a taste for nibs too.
+Fans of (fairly) dark chocolate quickly get a taste for Nibs.
 Not only are they rich in chocolate, they are also super tasty and healthy .
-Milk chocolate lovers, on the other hand, might have their problems with the nibs.
+Milk chocolate lovers, on the other hand, might have problems with the nibs.
 But there is a remedy here too: our caramelized cocoa nibs are nice and mild, a little sweet and not bitter at all.
-These are wonderful as a snack between meals, in muesli or as a topping for yoghurt or porridge.
-But that's only mentioned in passing.
+These are wonderful as a snack in between, in muesli or as a topping for yoghurt or porridge.
+But that was only mentioned in passing.
 Of course, the same applies to natural nibs, such as our roasted nibs in the shop .
-These can also be integrated into different morning dishes such as porridge, muesli and the like.
+These can also be integrated into various morning dishes such as porridge, muesli and the like.

 Bake to the roots

 By the way, nibs can also be used wonderfully for cooking.
 For example, we regularly use them in banana bread or dark chocolate cookies.
 Especially its crunch but also its slightly bitter note are a great addition.
 If you prefer something healthier, you can also make energy balls or bliss balls with the cocoa nibs.
 You can also make an excellent cocoa brew from the nibs, supplemented with a few cocoa shells.